 6. Customer experience and stakeholder trust We do not consistently meet the expectations of our customers by failing to deliver on our commitments.
 Risk rating - RED We continue to consult our customers to understand what they expect and prioritise the quality of service delivery.
-We provide the level of customer service you expect and value. renewable energy generation.
-Innovation programme led by the Asset Management team is introducing energy efficient technology.
-Insurance.
-Collaboration with Local Resilience Forum and other partnerships to develop resilient ways of working.
-PR19 Resilience Framework and central control capability to enable effective emergency planning, response and recovery.
-Customer Forum and online Customer Panel consultation drives our strategy and plans.
+We provide the level of customer service you expect and value.
+Customer Panel consultation drives our strategy and plans.
 Achieving outcomes for customers is the focus of our transformation plans and our performance management and prioritisation processes.
 Our operational policies and procedures align to the achievement of customer service objectives.
 The Company Monitoring Framework ensures we report clearly, openly accurately with our customers.
-Significant capital schemes are delivering improvements in service to specific risk areas such as Hull, Sheffield and Beverley. the management of risks to customer service.
+Significant capital schemes are delivering improvements in service to specific risk areas such as Hull, Sheffield and Beverley. standards.
+The social value committee oversees the management of risks to customer service.
 External auditors test compliance with our customer service policies and procedures.
 Internal Audit tests the design and operation of the control framework.
 Data analytics provides live assurance over compliance with policies and procedures.
 Regulation, Water and Waste Water Service Delivery and Loop assurance teams test compliance with agreed policy and procedure.
-7. Financial sustainability We fail to manage the effects of changes to debt market prices, interest rates, revenue and competition to achieve financial resilience.
+Financial sustainability We fail to manage the effects of changes to debt market prices, interest rates, revenue and competition to achieve financial resilience.
 Risk rating - AMBER In addition to strong business as usual financial controls, restructuring programmes are delivering improvements in our financial resilience, thereby reducing this risk.
 We keep your bills as low as possible.
 The annual business plan and budget is set in the context of our five-year AMP.
 Finance Business Partners provide consistent budget monitoring through the year.
 The board investment committee oversees all capital expenditure in line with the approved five-year plan.
-The financial policies, procedures and control framework are set out on our internal intranet for colleagues provided by Internal Audit and our external financial auditors, Deloitte.
+The financial policies, procedures and control framework are set out on our internal intranet for colleagues